AonzVongsunthorn/vuejs-demo/README.md

 **Vue Demo**

-Using for demostate about basic of Vue.
+Using for demonstrate about basic of Vue.

 And a sample application.

 **Required**

+NodeJS

 vue-cli install by **_npm install -g vue-cli_**